Applied Choreographies

-\paragraph{Type Projection.} To relate global types to the behaviour of endpoints, we project a global type $G$ onto the local type of a single role.
-We report in Figure~\ref {fig:chor_typing_epp} the projection of global types, which we define following~\cite {MY13}.
-We write $\epp{G}{\role A}$ to denote the projection of $G$ onto the role $\role A$.
+\smallpar{Type Projection.} To relate global types to the behaviour of processes in choreographies, we project a global type $G$ onto a set of local types, each corresponding to the behaviour of a single role.
+We report in \cref{fig:chor_typing_epp} the projection of global types, defined following~\cite {MY13}. $\epp{G}{\role A}$ denotes the projection of $G$ onto the role $\role A$.
 Intuitively, $\epp{G}{\role A}$ gives an encoding of the local actions expected by role $\role A$ in the global type $G$.
-When projecting a communication we require the local behaviour of all roles not involved in it to be merged with the merging operator $\sqcup$.
-Like in~\cite{MY13} $T \sqcup T'$ is isomorphic to $T$ and $T'$ up to branching, where all branches of $T$ or $T'$ with distinct operations are also included.
+When projecting a communication, we require the local behaviour of all roles not involved in it to be merged with the merging operator $\sqcup$.
+Like in~\cite{MY13}, $T \sqcup T'$ is isomorphic to $T$ and $T'$ up to branching, where all branches of $T$ or $T'$ with distinct operations are also included, formally